wael-hussein/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd : display my current working directory
+pwd : display my current working directory. ls : Display the contents list of your current directory